localvoid/ivi/documentation/advanced/partially-static-elements.md

 # Partially Static Elements

 Partially static elements are elements with predefined tag name, class names, styles and attributes.

 They are quite useful for widget libraries.
 With partially static elements it will be easy to make global changes in elements without breaking an API.

+Another use case for partially static elements is elements with [Aria](https://www.w3.org/TR/wai-aria/) attributes.
+Some aria attributes like `role` are usually static, so that instead of defining attributes each time when we instantiating this elements, we can just create partially static elements with predefined aria attributes.

 ## Creating Partially Static Elements